Skip to content

 • Use tools like Primavera P6 or Microsoft Project

-• Lead in BIM environments
+• Lead in BIM and sustainability-oriented environments

 You can also explore how we apply low-impact strategies in construction in our sustainability-focused modules.